Create content with AI Studio

 So "what does this say?" on a pasted URL gives you a source object plus Object Chat, while "turn this into a client-ready launch brief" gives you a generated Doc.

-Write prompts that leave less cleanup
+Write prompts that reduce cleanup

-Give the model the decision shape you want, not just the topic — audience, format, source objects, and constraints.
+Give the model the decision shape you want, not just the topic: audience, format, source objects, and constraints.
 For example: Turn the selected notes into a one-page project brief for a product lead, with headings, risks, decisions, and next steps.

 If a result is bland, do not keep regenerating the same vague request.
-Add the missing audience, format, source object, or constraint — manual editing is often cheaper than asking AI to guess again.
+Add the missing audience, format, source object, or constraint.
+Manual editing is often cheaper than asking AI to guess again.

 After AI Studio accepts a request, work continues in the background and the placeholder is the live sign of progress.
-While it processes, output actions — edit, preview, download, duplicate, copy, lock, thumbnail — stay blocked; selection and deletion are the safe controls.
+While it processes, output actions (edit, preview, download, duplicate, copy, lock, thumbnail) stay blocked; selection and deletion are the safe controls.

-AI Studio vs Object Chat
+AI Studio and Object Chat are different

 Use AI Studio when the next step is to create or save something on the canvas.
-Use Object Chat when the next step is to ask about one existing object or keep working on one result — it explains, rewrites, critiques, or edits an artifact after it exists.
+Use Object Chat when the next step is to ask about one existing object or keep working on one result.
+It explains, rewrites, critiques, or edits an artifact after it exists.
 Generated and AI-edited objects can show an AI badge as their object-level AI entry point, which is separate from human comments.
 Before using AI output in client-facing work, read Review AI output and share web pages.

 Admins recover by buying credits in Billing; non-admin members, external collaborators, and guests cannot buy credits from the blocked flow and need a workspace admin.
 Successful AI work can spend credits even if the output is later wrong, deleted, or needs cleanup, so check that the prompt and source context are worth the spend before a large image, audio, or web page request.
 For details, read Understand AI credits and AI credit billing.